lohic/TALM/wp-content/plugins/multisite-toolbar-additions/readme.txt

 == Changelog ==

+= 1.3.0 (2013-03-21) =
+* *Extended plugin support:*
+ * NEW: Added support for "Smart Cleanup Tools" (premium, by Smart Plugins/ Milan Petrovic).
+ * NEW: Added support for "Smart Admin Tweaks" (premium, by Smart Plugins/ Milan Petrovic).
+ * NEW: Added support for "Optimize Database after Deleting Revisions" (free, by Rolf van Gelder).
+ * UPDATE: Updated "Snapshot" plugin support with link for new destination "GreenQloud Storage".
+ * UPDATE: Updated support for "BackWPup" to support newest v3.x branch of the plugin.
+* NEW: Added additional "Install Plugin" & "Install Theme" items to the regular "+ Add New" section.
+This makes it even faster and more elegant to jump to the install/ upload/ search sections!
+* NEW: Little CSS tweak for Network Admin "My Sites Menu", to remove additional border line if Network Items from this plugin here are active.
+* UPDATE: Enhanced Network wide "Plugins" & "Themes" items.
+* CODE: Minor code/ documentation updates & improvements.
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.2.0 (2012-11-27) =
 * *Extended plugin support:*
  * NEW: Added support for "Snapshot" (premium, by Paul Menard (Incsub)/ WPMU DEV).